Communications Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for communications professionals in Washington DC?

 Federal contractors, international NGOs, trade associations, and large media organizations are the most active sponsors in DC.
-Organizations such as the World Bank, Inter-American Development Bank, NPR, and major public affairs firms regularly file H-1B petitions for communications roles.
+Organizations such as the World Bank, Inter-American Development Bank, NPR, and major public affairs firms regularly file H-1B visa petitions for communications roles.
 Think tanks and policy institutes also sponsor, particularly for roles requiring specialized research and strategic communications expertise tied to specific academic backgrounds.

 Which visa types are most common for communications roles in Washington DC?